32 Motorized Multifunction Faders

 SMPTE and MIDI Timecode Input and Output

-The LCS2 (or L2 as we like to call it) was created BY church techs FOR church techs, inspired by the needs of our own church.
+The LCS2 (or L2 as we like to call it) was created FOR church techs BY church techs.
+Inspired by the needs of our own church, other local churches, and a general lack of capabilities in other products.
 For years we used free software and several MIDI control panels to try and create an environment that was flexible and volunteer friendly.
-Windows updates, USB devices, too much desk space, no way to easily adjust a moving head position, all added to the frustration.
+Windows updates, USB devices, too much desk space, and no way to easily adjust a moving head position, all added to the frustration.

-We created the L2 to EASILY re-aim, adjust, and just plain manually control moving heads on-the-fly without a computer and mouse.
-Most consoles and computer software forces you to be in "Program" or "Run" mode, that just isn't reality.
-Pastors can change their path at any time, and of course the special speaker will be unpredictable.
-So you need something that can operate modern complex moving head lights, but allow you to adjust settings quickly while running live.
+We created the L2 to EASILY re-aim, adjust, and manually control moving heads on-the-fly without a computer and mouse.
+Most consoles and computer software require you to be in "Program" or "Run" mode for cue playback, with this approach you cannot edit presets once you are up and running.
+That just doesn't work in the unpredictable world of live worship services.
+Pastors can change their path at any time, and who knows where your guest speaker will go.
+You need a console that can operate modern complex moving head lights, but will also allow you to adjust settings quickly while running live.

 Backlit keyboard keys and illuminated soft-touch keys below each fader.
 Fader soft keys allow you to switch between scene and edit mode directly.
 To edit fixture parameters, simply press the soft key for the desired fixture, the motorized fader bank will change to fixture edit mode with each fixture channel function displayed on individual OLED displays.